 Crack injection is the process by which a resin or grout (epoxy or polyurethane) is injected into a crack or void under high or low pressure.
-Polyurethane is flexible and is used to stop water leaks, while epoxy is a glue used to bond sections of a wall back together as a structural repair.
+Polyurethane is flexible and is used to stop water leaks.
+While epoxy is a glue used to bond sections of a wall back together as a structural repair.

 Contact us today for more information 919-877-9969 and to get a Consultation with North Carolina’s best commercial and residential waterproofing company.
+We look forward to helping you with your next waterproofing project.